 It is true that honey will inhibit the growth of Candida albicans, the yeast that causes approximately 80% of all yeast infections.
 But what about certified Manuka honey?
 Will manuka honey really do a better job at getting rid of yeast infections than other types of honey?
-We will discuss this and let you know what research has to say about the efficacy of manuka honey as a Candida infection treatment.
-Also you will find out a way to make any honey even better at curing a yeast infection.
+This will be discussed this and you can know what research has to say about the efficacy of manuka honey as a Candida infection treatment.
+Also, you will find out a way to make any honey even better at curing a yeast infection.

 What is Manuka Honey

 Manuka honey is a honey that is primarily made in New Zealand and comes from bees that gather the nectar of the Manuka plant (Leptospermum scoparium).
 The nectar of the manuka plant is rich in dihydroxyacetone, a compound that creates methylglyoxal (MG) in honey.
 Many types of honey contain MG; however manuka honey can contain more of this chemical.
 Honey producers have developed a rating to show how much plant chemicals (derived from the Manuka plant nectar) are present in honey.
 This rating is called UMF; standing for “unique Manuka factor.”

 A honey with a UMF rating of 10 or more is known as “active manuka honey.”
 This honey is certainly not as commonplace as artificial honey or regular honey.
 The cost of this honey is staggering; and, one has to wonder how it could be worth the money.
 Although this honey does contain more manuka phytochemicals, the question is, if it really is worth paying so much for this type of honey.
 If it cures a yeast infection much better, it might be worth the high cost; yet, if it doesn’t really do much better than ordinary honey, it is just a waste of your time and money.